dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

 10. Select **File | Save**

 #### Code highlights:
-* The *SearchBar* component has a single input field where employee will type the serchkey and each key entered in this field will trigger the *searchKeyChange* client-side controller function
+* The *SearchBar* component has a single input field where employee will type the searchkey and each key entered in this field will trigger the *searchKeyChange* client-side controller function
 * The *searchKeyChange* takes the event and sets the event parameter *searchKey* as the input field's value
 * Once set, it fires the event for the registered listners can catch it